LambdaSharp/LambdaSharpTool/Docs/Module-Function-Sources-Alexa.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module Function - Alexa Source
+# LambdaSharp Module Function - Alexa Source Definition

 See [Alexa sample](../Samples/AlexaSample/) for an example of how to use an Alexa skill as source.